-While carat production in the next two years is expected to be lower than the average achieved over the last five years, it is expected to return to higher carat production as the mine transitions to production from the Misery and Pigeon open pits, which have higher grades, but lower carat values.
-The current Ekati mine plan calls for a further seven years of production to 2019, but there are additional resources which could become economic with increased diamond prices.
+While carat production in 2015 is expected to be lower than the average achieved over the last five years, it is expected to return to higher carat production as the mine transitions to production from the Misery, Pigeon and Lynx open pits, which overall have higher grades, but lower carat values.

 N1 43-101 Technical Reports